-Associated Students of Grossmont College (ASGC) is the student government that represents students at Grossmont College, and represents Grossmont College students at the Student Senate for California Community Colleges (SSCCC) at the statewide level.
-ASGC is comprised of an executive leadership\ team that includes a president, vice president, vice president of finance and other positions, as well as a board of directors where each director represents 1,000 students.
+Associated Students of Grossmont College (ASGC) is the student government that represents students at Grossmont College, and represents Grossmont College students at the statewide Student Senate for California Community Colleges (SSCCC).
+ASGC is comprised of an executive leadership team that includes a president, vice president, vice president of finance and other positions, as well as a board of directors where each director represents 1,000 students.

-ASGC makes recommendations to the college regarding academic and curricular concerns, such as those outlined in the California Code of Regulations, Title 5, Section 51023.7, commonly known as "9+1,"\ as having a significant effect on students and calling for student contributions to decision-making:
+ASGC makes recommendations to the college regarding academic and curricular concerns, such as those outlined in the California Code of Regulations, Title 5, Section 51023.7, commonly known as "9+1;" these tenets have a significant effect on students and call for student input regarding: